-Here is our comprehensive guide to get your dabbing experience off to the best possible start.
+Here is our comprehensive guide to getting your first dab off to the best possible start.

 What is Dabbing?

-Dabbing is considered an alternative and safer method for inhaling smoke to that of a direct flame set to burn or char herbs, oils or concentrates directly.
-Dabbing causes concentrates of herbs to burn in a vapor-like fashion because it uses the process of convective heating instead of conductive heating.
-It’s a form of cooking concentrates on a protective surface instead of burning directly by a flame.
+Dabbing is considered an alternative and safer method for inhaling smoke to a direct flame set to burn or char herbs, oils, or concentrates directly.
+Dabbing causes wax to boil in a vapor-like fashion because it uses convective heating instead of conductive heating.
+It's a form of cooking concentrates on a protective surface instead of burning directly by a flame.

 The apparatus used for dabbing is called a dab rig.